Employment tribunals - preparing a schedule of loss for an unfair dismissal claim

-If you've been disciplined or dismissed your employer may not have followed the Acas Code of Practice.
+If you've been dismissed your employer might not have followed the Acas Code of Practice.
 The code gives guidelines on the correct process to follow for disciplinary procedures and dismissal.
 Employers don't have to follow the code, but if they don't, this is likely to count against them in a tribunal.

 - More about working out your compensatory award